Data-Discourse-Digest/data-discourse-digest.github.io/_posts/2024-07-03-Analyzing a Connect 4 Agent with Alpha-Beta Pruning.md

 categories: [Connect4, AI, AlphaBetaPruning]
 ---

 In this post, I will analyze a Python implementation of a Connect 4 agent that uses the alpha-beta pruning algorithm to make optimal moves.
-The code aims to balance performance and decision quality by evaluating possible future game states.
+The code ais to balance performance and decision quality by evaluating possible future game states.

 ## Overview